-2. Merit Review Criteria
+2. Merit Review

-Applications will be subjected to scientific merit review (peer review) and will be evaluated against the following criteria, listed in descending order of importance as found in 10 CFR 605.10 (d), the Office of Science Financial Assistance Program Rule.
+Applications will be subjected to scientific merit review (peer review) and will be evaluated against the following criteria found in 10 CFR 605.10 (d), the Office of Science Financial Assistance Program Rule.
+These criteria, and those following, are listed in descending order of importance.